asonnellini/Anatomical-stages-radiography-detection/README.md

 The back-end:

-  - Is a P2xlarge EC2
+  - **Is a P2xlarge EC2**

-  - Hosts a Docker container having YOLO v.4 and its trained weights
+  - Hosts a **Docker container with YOLO v.4** and its trained weights - regarding the implementation of the docker image with Yolo please refer to [the specific README](https://github.com/asonnellini/Anatomical-stages-radiography-detection/tree/master/Docker-Yolo)

-  - The Docker container has a flask API with an endpoint that triggers the detection
+  - The Docker container has a **flask API** with an endpoint that triggers the detection

 Back-end and front-end communicate with each other via a Lambda function